roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  She watched the guy for a few seconds, reassuring herself it was no big deal.
 He was, it seemed, there with his wife -- a portly woman who didn't particularly keep herself pretty, with drab, dirty-blonde hair and a body sagging at every large curve.
 "Nah," she shrugged, refocusing on her tall, handsome date, winking.
 "Just -- a guy I met last week, you know, 'for coffee' -- he's here with his wife, no biggie."

  "Oh, coffee, huh?"
 Kent snickered, pretty much understanding what she meant.
 "What, you, ah, don't want him seeing you with me?
 Gonna create a prob for ya?"
-Report_Story #5